Detecting Entanglement by State Preparation and Local Measurements

 \section{Abstract}

-It is shown that a fixed measurement setting, e.g., a measurement in the computational basis, can detect {\it all} entangled states by preparing multipartite quantum states, called {\it network states}.
-We present network states for both cases to construct decomposable entanglement witnesses (EWs) equivalent to the partial transpose criteria and also non-decomposable EWs that detect undistillable entangled states beyond the partial transpose criteria.
-Entanglement detection by state preparation can be extended to multipartite states such as graph states, a resource for measurement-based quantum computing.
-Our results readily apply to a realistic scenario, for instance, an array of superconducting qubits. neutral atoms, or photons, in which the preparation of a multipartite state and a fixed measurement are experimentally feasible.
+Entanglement witnesses (EWs) are a collection of observables that can characterize separable states and, experimentally, estimating EWs can verify entangled states.
+In this work, we show that a fixed measurement setting on a multipartite entangled state, which we introduce as a \emph{network state} for the purpose, can estimate EWs.
+Namely, entangled states can be fully verified in a measurement-based manner, in which experimenters do not necessarily change measurement settings.
+We present a fixed measurement setting and network states for estimating decomposable EWs, equivalent to the partial transpose criteria.
+We also consider non-decomposable EWs that detect bound entangled states beyond the partial transpose criteria.
+The results can be extended to multipartite states such as graph states, a resource for measurement-based quantum computing, and readily applied to distributed settings such as quantum metrology or sensor networks where multipartite entangled states are resourceful.